tomasz-lipka/shared-spaces/README.md

-# Shared Spaces
+# Shared Spaces - backend
-Enhanced version of the application to share thoughts between family members and friends
+This is an enhanced version of the application to share thoughts between family members and friends.
 <br/>